Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 - Issue: The button for updating the quantity of items in the shopping bag was not functioning.

-- Fix: I realised the their was a mismatch between the ID in bag.html and the relevant JS code.
+- Fix: I realised that there was a mismatch between the ID in bag.html and the relevant JS code.
 I updated the ID in the JS code to `('.update-qty')`.
 This issue was resolved after testing.

+<span  id="resolved"></span>

-### Unresolved Bugs
+## 12. Unresolved Bugs

-In mobile view, the shopping bag display the current amount in dollars.
+In the mobile view, the shopping bag displays the current amount in dollars.
 In all other views, it is displayed correctly in euro.

+<span  id="extra"></span>

+## 13. Extra

 ### Making Stripe Payments